Mostafizor/Decentralised-Computer/README.md

-# A simplified Python implementation of the Ethereum decentralised computer.
+# A simplified Python implementation of Ethereum

 This repository is the result of my efforts to understand Ethereum by way of implementation.